balleRAM/kickasm-sidedit-installer/README.md

 TODO
 ====

-- More installation choices and options for the user, etc, yadayada.
+- More installation choices and options for the user, error checks, installation package handling, etc, yadayada.
+- Will probably implement a grabber-installer for [Sidreloc](http://www.linusakesson.net/software/sidreloc/) as well, as it's quite essential for anybody who wants to probe into the realm of programming SID stuff for the C64.

 Don't hold your breath on those, feel free to fork this one.
 Cheers.